How to Create an Interior Concept That Transforms the Space

 |

-The most common financial mistakes in interior projects are underestimating labor costs, ignoring taxes and transportation costs, and purchasing furniture before completing technical plans.
-You can learn more aboutcost of an interior design projectto avoid unpleasant surprises.
+The most common financial mistakes in interior projects are underestimating labor costs, ignoring taxes and transport costs, and purchasing furniture before finalizing technical plans.
+You can learn more about thecost of an interior design project to avoid unpleasant surprises.

 "Phased implementation does not mean compromise, but financial wisdom.
-A space completed correctly in two years is more valuable than a space completed incorrectly in six months.”
+A space correctly completed in two years is more valuable than one finished incorrectly in six months."

-For complex projects,professional project managementmakes the difference between a budget respected and one exceeded by 40%.
-Supplier coordination, quality check and deadline management are self-paying competencies.
-If you're just starting out and don't know where to start, ainterior design consultancycan clarify priorities and prevent costly decisions.
+For complex projects,professional project management makes the difference between a respected budget and one exceeded by 40%.
+Coordinating suppliers, quality checks, and deadline management are skills that pay for themselves.
+If you are a beginner and don't know where to start, aninterior design consultation can clarify priorities and prevent costly decisions.

-Finally, adapting to the trends and innovations of 2026 offers a real advantage for any interior concept.
-It's not about following fashion, but about integrating solutions that add real and sustainable value.
+Finally, adapting to trends and innovations from 2026 offers a real advantage for any interior concept.
+It's not about following fashion, but about integrating solutions that add real and lasting value.

-- WELL standards:The WELL certification measures the impact of the space on the physical and mental health of the occupants.
-Air quality, circadian lighting and acoustics become design criteria.
+- WELL Standards: WELL certification measures the impact of the space on occupants' physical and mental health.
+Air quality, circadian lighting, and acoustics become design criteria.

-- AI and VR simulations:The technology allows to visualize the concept in real time, with the possibility to test variants of colors, materials and furniture before any purchase.
+- AI and VR Simulations: Technology allows real-time visualization of the concept, with the ability to test color, material, and furniture variations before any purchase.

 |